punchcafe/CV/README.md

 ## LUCA FRUZZA

 I am a full stack developer.
 I am an Astrophysics BSc graduate and went overseas to become a teacher and Team Leader in Japan.
 This background has honed my logical, problem-solving skillset whilst balancing it with strong interpersonal skills; giving me a versatility which makes me an asset to any dev team.
-Having discovered my calling to become a developer, I completed a four month bootcamp with *Makers* to refine my experience into something industry ready.
+Having discovered my calling to become a developer, I completed a four month bootcamp with *Makers* as a *Makers Fellow* to refine my experience into something industry ready.
 I’m now eager for challenges which will drive me to learn and improve as a developer.

 ## Projects